Depending on the regions and the needs of the communities we work with, we develop methodologies for diversified

 1 child dies every 90 sec.
 Diarrhea, a water-related disease, is the third leading cause of death in children under five years old.
 Access to clean water, sanitation and good hygiene practices can save lives

 85% of agricultural systems depend on rainwater.
-Improving local knowledge about rainwater resource management is vital to improve the food security of rural communities.
+Improving local knowledge on rainwater management is vital to improve the food security of rural communities.

 By combining our expertise with APAF in agroforestry, we are working on the rehabilitation of soil, bocage, hedgerows and agricultural parcels in West Africa.

-We develop integrated natural resource management systems by promoting the retention, recharge and reuse of water through a coherent watershed approach and the implementation of nature-based solutions to ensure the flourishing of ecosystems that include human communities.
+We develop integrated natural resource management systems by promoting the retention, recharge and infiltration of water through a coherent watershed approach and the implementation of nature-based solutions to ensure the flourishing of ecosystems that include human communities.

 Due to a lack of planning, cities are increasingly facing flood risks that can undermineinfrastructure and communities.
 Plan, anticipate and develop innovative solutions tomake rainwater management a response to challenges while strengtheneing the resilience.

 In collaboration with other NGO’s, we provide training to communities to build their own water tanks, to consolidate the know-how.
 The construction technique, using few expensive materials, allows each family to build their own reservoir and achieve self-sufficiency in accessing potable drinking water

 Climate change requires us to rethink our management methods and practices.
 This project aims to build community resilience by combining better management of water resources, trees and soil.